 Lokanarkavu Temple (Vadakara)

-Lokanarkavu temple is renowned for its historical significance, because Thacholi Othenan, the renowned martial hero of Kerala, used to come to the temple every day and worship its presiding deity i.e. Goddess Durga.
+Lokanarkavu temple is renowned for its historical significance because Thacholi Othenan, the renowned martial hero of Kerala, used to come to the temple every day and worship its presiding deity, i.e. Goddess Durga.
 The temple gave me a very positive vibe, and I felt at peace as soon as I entered it.
-I was a bit disaoppointed that there weren’t any write-ups or displays/ museums detailing the history of this place.
+I was a bit disappointed that there weren’t any write-ups or displays/ museums detailing the history of this place.
 The temple looked its age, and the ceilings had carvings depicting (I presume) the lives of people of that day and age.